mskr/clustermcml/Readme.md

 This works by simply linking different "getCLKernelName" and "runCLKernel" functions into the main program.
 As you can see in the "run\*.cpp" files, the latter function sets the kernel arguments, places it in a command queue, waits for it to finish and accumulates the results from all threads and processes.

+The interfaces of runSimpson and runMonteCarloPi need to be updated, because it was changed for runMCML!